 Conducted atomic research into her late 80s, including work on R1, Sweden’s first nuclear reactor

-Chemical Element 109 was renamed Meitnerium in her honour (1997)
+Chemical Element 109 was renamed Meitnerium in her honor (1997)

 There are craters on the moon, Venus, and an asteroid named for her